 Founded Education Relief and Welfare Section (ERAWS)

-Began the compostion of Prabhat Samgiita (Songs of the New Dawn)
+Began the composition of Prabhat Samgiita (Songs of the New Dawn)